thinkpad20/barista/README.md

 As this is being prototyped in Haskell, we will initially not have access to TypeScript's implementation in JavaScript, so we will generate actual TypeScript code, which can be compiled by `tsc`.
 However, eventually we will be implemented in JavaScript, allowing us to skip this step and generate a TypeScript AST directly.

+## Name

+Latte is a type of Coffee.
+Yeah.

 ## Examples:

 Coming soon....